devrayat000/video-processing/README.md

 - Go 1.22+ (for running API/worker outside Docker)
 - Node.js 18+ (for the React client)
 - FFmpeg + ffprobe installed locally and on `PATH`
+- Google Cloud project + service account with `storage.objects.{create,get}` and `iam.serviceAccounts.signBlob` permissions (store its JSON key locally or rely on ADC)
 - Optional: `docker network create devcontainer_default` (only if the external network referenced in compose files does not exist yet)

 ### Option A – Compose Everything (recommended)